BrentBaccala/collaborate/README.md

    This downloads and installs the various node.js dependencies.

+1. We also need `meteor npm install --save bowser` at the moment

 1. Install Meteor: `curl https://install.meteor.com/ | sh`

 1. Select Meteor 1.8: `meteor update --allow-superuser --release 1.8`